 I will allow the time and space for you to tell your story during your intake/consultation.
 As we continue with the bodywork portion of your session, I may ask questions, listen, and give appropriate hands-on bodywork.

 I will listen to you.
-I will be curious but not nosy.
+I will be curious but not prying.
 I will accept your experiences.
 I will let you talk and I will listen.

 Massage Therapy is a general term for a range of therapeutic approaches with roots in both Eastern and Western cultures.

-Safe and Sound Protocol (SSP) The SSP is an evidence-based listening therapy designed to reduce sound sensitivities and improve auditory processing, behavioral state regulation, and social engagement behaviors through filtered music.
+Safe and Sound Protocol (SSP) The SSP is a collaborative, evidence-based listening therapy designed to reduce sound sensitivities and improve auditory processing, behavioral state regulation, and social engagement behaviors through filtered music.

 As a practical application of Polyvagal Theory, the SSP acts as a non-invasive, acoustic vagal nerve stimulator, helping to re-tune the nervous system to better support connection, collaboration and resilience.